MrGozXD/codensea/EnseaSH/README.md

 **Objectives**: Develop a tiny shell, that displays exit codes and execution times of launched programs.

-- [x] Q1: Display a welcome message, followed by a simple prompt
+- [x] Q1: Display a welcome message, followed by a simple prompt (everything is in a single file, refactoring in next questions)
 - [x] Q2: Execution of the entered command and return to the prompt (REPL: read–eval–print loop)
 - [x] Q3: Management of the shell output with the command "exit" or with <kbd>Ctrl</kbd> + <kbd>D</kbd>